Arthur926564/LectureNotes/README.md

 - [Overlaf FDS](https://www.overleaf.com/read/mfknbgbbvfrf#8e97c6) |  [FDS_Prof__Mirjana_Stojilovic_EPFL.pdf](https://github.com/user-attachments/files/20511449/FDS_Prof__Mirjana_Stojilovic_EPFL.pdf)

 ### Bachelor semester 3
+for this course (which has the same number of schemas as in fds) I added a way to be able to transcript screenshot quickly into my tex file.
+To do so I used a [grim](https://github.com/emersion/grim).
 - Computer Architecture - Prof. Paulo Ienne

 ### Contributing
-If by any chance someone is reading this line and find a typo or want to contribut to the notes (i.e., the beginning of the first semester course are not in the notes) don't hesitate to send me a message or create an issue here.
+If by any chance someone is reading this line and find a typo or want to contribute to the notes (i.e., the beginning of the first semester course are not in the notes) don't hesitate to send me a message or create an issue here.